Alejogb1/job-board/blog-data/why-am-i-getting-a-file-not-found-exception-in-docker.md

 id: "why-am-i-getting-a-file-not-found-exception-in-docker"
 ---

-Okay, let's tackle this.
-I've definitely spent more time than I’d like to admit tracking down "file not found" exceptions within Docker containers, and they’re rarely as simple as a typo.
+,  I've definitely spent more time than I’d like to admit tracking down "file not found" exceptions within Docker containers, and they’re rarely as simple as a typo.
 They can stem from a variety of places, and it’s always crucial to systematically check through the possibilities.
 It’s not uncommon, and through experience, I’ve learned to anticipate the usual suspects.

 Fundamentally, a "file not found" exception within Docker means the process inside your container can’t locate a file it expects to exist at a specified path.
 The core of the problem often lies with how file paths are handled across different environments, especially the divide between your host machine and the containerized environment.